Opening Address and Conference Overview 08:45 - 09:20

 Today’s autonomous vehicles generate massive quantities of data from the cameras, lidars and other sensors that keep them operating safely (one autonomous vehicle creates >4TB every hour).
 Although this data has considerable technological and economic benefits, it can also represent significant implications for public privacy.
 In this talk, we will explore the data generation capabilities of autonomous vehicles, as well as how this data can be managed and used to best serve companies and the general public.

 MUSICC: an open repository for regulatory scenarios

 Dr Zeyn Saigol Principal technologist Connected Places Catapult UK

 Verification and validation of AVs is a significant challenge for both industry and regulators, but scenario-based testing has recently emerged as a key component of the solution.
 This presentation will outline the UK Department for Transport’s MUSICC project, a major initiative that has created an open, secure repository for regulatory scenarios.
-MUSICC (Multi User Catalogue for Connected Autonomous Vehicles) will enable the community to interact with a working system and provide feedback to regulators on how scenario-based testing should fit into a future AV certification framework.
+MUSICC (multi user scenario catalogue for connected autonomous vehicles) will enable the community to interact with a working system and provide feedback to regulators on how scenario-based testing should fit into a future AV certification framework.
 The presentation will also cover MUSICC’s scenario representation format (which is built on top of OpenSCENARIO) and scenario management strategy.

 14:40 - 15:10

 Will automated driving improve road safety?
 Certainty or wishful thinking?

 Dr Karl Obermair Director - future mobility solutions TÜV Rheinland GERMANY